 When to investigate?

 If you have a lump or bump or swelling that is slowly increasing in size, or it is bleeding and getting hard, then it is time to visit your doctor.
 Most malignant swellings tend to be rubbery in texture and can bleed—for instance, those of breast cancer.
 A painless swelling that persists for more than six weeks warrants an examination by a professional.
 Common locations for malignant swellings include the neck, armpit or groin.
 Sometimes malignant swellings are accompanied by weight loss, fever and fatigue.
-If there are multiple symptoms like these, then you should immediately see a doctor.
+If there are multiple symptoms like these, then you should immediately see a breast surgeon in Islamabad

 It is better to get a swelling or a lump get checked out by a professional and get peace of mind.
 You can easily book an appointment with a top general physician in Multan, Lahore and Karachi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.